omarbitar97/Card-War-Game/README.md

 A simple card battle game built with Unity where players draw cards and compete against a bot opponent.
 First to 8 points wins!

-Project Overview
+Project Overview:
 This project started as a technical assignment for a senior unity developer position - build a simple but complete Unity game that uses real-time API calls.
 I chose a card battle mechanic since I've always been a fan of card games like Hearthstone and Magic, but wanted something that could be built in a limited timeframe.

-How to Play
+How to Play:
 1. Click "Draw Card" to begin each round
 2. Your card will be drawn from a standard deck
 3. The bot opponent will draw their card (with a simulated network delay)